We make sure your success begins with a quality tree and careful planting.

 Protecting Young Trees

 It is critical that some form of sunburn protection be applied immediately after planting.
 Our favorite is the use of a coated paper tree sleeve, which Fowler Nurseries now provides to growers at cost.
 Contact your Field Representative for more details.
-See page 5.
 Measuring about 18 inches high, the tree sleeve can be easily slipped over the tree after planting.
 It will help protect the young tree from sunburn, rodents and herbicide sprays.
 You may also paint the tree from ground level to top of trunk with a mixture of one part water and one part white interior latex paint.
 Remember to reapply as needed.
 Sunburn of trees at the top edge of the tree sleeve can occur.
 We advise painting newly-planted trees around the top of the sleeve.

 Pruning